Rohullah098/assessment/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

-## Tasks and Routes
-The following tasks are implemented and can be accessed via the respective routes:

-### Task 1: Visit /task1 for the implementation of Task 1.
-### Task 2: Visit /task2 for the implementation of Task 2.
-### Task 3: Visit /task3 for the implementation of Task 3.

-** Each task represents a unique feature or functionality, and the UI components for these tasks have been designed as standalone components for reusability. **